Post-Concussion Syndrome (PCS)

 Several medical theories could explain the presence of psychological symptoms, such as depression and anxiety, which may accompany PCS:

-- The symptoms of PCS can interfere with a person’s ability to go about their day-to-day routine as normal, causing distress and having a negative impact on their quality of life.
+- On a psychological level, symptoms of PCS can interfere with a person’s ability to go about their day-to-day routine as normal, causing distress and having a negative impact on their quality of life.

 - On a physiological level, the damage to neurons that may be causing PCS is believed to result in a person processing external stimuli differently from normal.